-Join Anne-Marie Concepción for an in-depth discussion in this video Diagnosing and fixing bizarrely formatted text, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Diagnosing and fixing bizarrely formatted text, part of Word and InDesign: Integration.

 Now, let's talk about our favorite kind of Word file.…One that has a really bizarre formatting.
 What we're looking at is a Word file that…I have ofiscated somewhere.
 This is an actual file from a client from…a few years ago that I saved because it was such a great example of a strange Word file.…So I've just replaced some words and some letters to protect the innocent.…But it looks very innocent.
 Doesn't it?…As I scroll through it?
 So, let's go ahead and place this into an…InDesign file.
 We have a two-column document that has…some Paragraph styles.
 And Character styles.…